paoloap/zaread/README.md

 A (very) lightweight MS Office files reader

+## 2022-04-20 2nd UPDATE
+Just merged 3 of the 4 pull requests made in the past few years.
+- Now you can just clone the repo and do "sudo make install"
+- Now the cache directory is ~/.cache/zaread
+- Fix to ebook conversion
+Thanks to iulandita, TheOPtimal and mvrozanti for their help!

 ## 2022-04-20 UPDATE
 I'm so sorry guys, I just found out today that this script in the past few years has been adopted by many people and even ended up into AUR repos.
 Not sure that I can manage all requests now, especially because I'm not very skilled on GIT (I know, my bad, I work in a software farm that uses SVN).
 If someone wants to contribute, i.e. the ones that opened the issues and the pull requests, he's obviously welcome!